Start the Commotion

 "Start the Commotion" is a song by British electronic music duo The Wiseguys, from their second album The Antidote.
 It was released as a single in the UK in 1998, and peaked at #66 on the UK Singles Chart.
 A re-release the following year gave the song a higher chart placing, peaking at #47.
-It also peaked at #36 on the American dance charts in 2000.
+It also peaked at #36 on the US dance charts in 2000.
 "Start the Commotion" has also been officially remixed by Eric Kupper and DJ Spinna.

 Background

 The song is built around a repeated sample from the 1966 song "Wild Child" by The Ventures.